adrianiftode/Benchmark-.Net-Performance-Tips/README.md

 # Benchmark .Net Performance Tips

-Test a series of reccomendations about .Net performance found here and there.
+Test a series of recommendations about using .Net on matters related to performance.

 ## DelegateConstruction

 ``` ini